ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 server ServerB.
 ServerB stores KeyPackages on behalf of Bob's devices.
 ServerA performs the key material fetch on Alice's behalf, and delivers the resulting KeyPackages to Alice's clients.
-Both ServerA and ServerB remember the sources of the KeyPackages they handle, so that they can route a Welcome mesasage for those KeyPackages to the proper recipients -- ServerA to ServerB, and ServerB to Bob's clients.
+Both ServerA and ServerB remember the sources of the KeyPackages they handle, so that they can route a Welcome message for those KeyPackages to the proper recipients -- ServerA to ServerB, and ServerB to Bob's clients.

-[[ NOTE: In the full protocol, it will be necessary to have consent and access control on these operations.
-We have elided that step here in the interest of simplicity. ]]
+> **NOTE:** In the full protocol, it will be necessary to have consent and access
+> control on these operations.
+We have elided that step here in the interest of
+> simplicity.

 ~~~ aasvg
 ClientA1       ServerA         ServerB         ClientB*